abbreviatedman/pursuit-recommendations/pitch.md

 ---

-### User Story 3 was the most challenging for students
+### User Story 3 Was The Most Challenging For Students

 6 students struggled with this one (**Carl**, **Desmonda**, **Jessica**, **Jukay**, **Corey**, and **Jimmy**).